 In the 3 hour session, you will gain insights into why sleep is so important to our well-being and what might be causing you to not get enough quality and quantity of sleep.
 You will also receive tips and tools to apply for yourself to improve your sleep habits.

-• Why sleep is important for your health and happiness
+- Why sleep is important for your health and happiness

-• Why you are not getting enough sleep
+- Why you are not getting enough sleep

-• everything you need to know about the quality of your sleep
+- Everything you need to know about the quality of your sleep

-• tips and tools to improve your sleep habits
+- Tips and tools to improve your sleep habits

 Max.
 20 participants

-Duur: 3 hours
+Duration: 3 hours

-Learning materials included.
+Learning materials are included.